javedmshah/javedmshah.github.io/index.md

 **Ohio University**
 AI and ML Researcher <br>
 Social network analysis, agent-based modeling, data mining, simulation, artificial intelligence and machine learning.
 Currently researching models for de-escalation strategies for psychological distress and behavior challenges in children with IDD.
 AI-assisted intersections and resilience models in two book chapters accepted for "Children and Youth as ‘Sites of Resistance’ in Armed Conflict", Volumes I and II.
 Research is sponsored by American Sociological Association (ASA), published by Emerald Publishers.
+Additional research on agency of societal features for causal effects on conflict will be published in International Political Science Abstracts (IPSA 2024).

 **1Kosmos Inc.**
 Global Head of Product (SVP) <br>